-- Administrator Utility: The Administrator Utility is the interface an administrator uses to activate or deactivate the embedded Security Chip, and to create, archive, and regenerate encryption keys and passphrases.
-In addition, an administrator can use this utility to add users to the security policy provided by Client Security Software. - Administrator Console: The Client Security Software Administrator Console enables a security administrator to remotely perform administrator-specific tasks. - User Configuration Utility: The User Configuration Utility enables a client user to change the UVM passphrase, to enable Windows logon passwords to be recognized by UVM, to update key archives, and to register fingerprints.
-A user can also create backup copies of digital certificates created with the IBM embedded Security Chip. - User Verification Manager (UVM): Client Security Software uses UVM to manage passphrases and other elements to authenticate system users.
+- Administrator Utility: The Administrator Utility is the interface an administrator uses to activate or deactivate the embedded Security Subsystem, and to create, archive, and regenerate encryption keys and passphrases.
+In addition, an administrator can use this utility to add users to the security policy provided by Client Security Software. - Administrator Console: The Client Security Software Administrator Console enables an administrator to configure a credential roaming network, to create and configure files that enable deployment, and to create a non-administrator configuration and recovery profile. - User Configuration Utility: The User Configuration Utility enables a client user to change the UVM passphrase, to enable Windows logon passwords to be recognized by UVM, to update key archives, and to register fingerprints.
+A user can also create backup copies of digital certificates created with the IBM embedded Security Subsystem. - User Verification Manager (UVM): Client Security Software uses UVM to manage passphrases and other elements to authenticate system users.
 For example, a fingerprint reader can be used by UVM for logon authentication.
-UVM software enables the following features: - UVM client policy protection: UVM software enables a security administrator to set the client security policy, which dictates how a client user is authenticated on the system. - If policy indicates that fingerprint is required for logon, and the user has no fingerprints registered, he will be given the option to register fingerprints as part of the logon.
-Also, if fingerprint verification is required and there is no scanner attached, UVM will report an error.
-Also, if the Windows password is not registered, or incorrectly registered, with UVM, the user will have the opportunity to provide the correct Windows password as part of the logon. - UVM system logon protection: UVM software enables a security administrator to control computer access through a logon interface.
-UVM protection ensures that only users who are recognized by the security policy are able to access the operating system. - UVM Client Security screen saver protection: UVM software enables users to control access to the computer through a Client Security screen saver interface.
+Client Security Software enables the following features: - UVM client policy protection: Client Security Software enables a security administrator to set the client security policy, which dictates how a client user is authenticated on the system.

+If policy indicates that fingerprint is required for logon, and the user has no fingerprints registered, he will be given the option to register fingerprints as part of the logon.
+Also, if the Windows password is not registered, or incorrectly registered, with UVM, the user will have the opportunity to provide the correct Windows password as part of the logon.

+UVM system logon protection: Client Security Software enables a security administrator to control computer access through a logon interface.
+UVM protection ensures that only users who are recognized by the security policy are able to access the operating system.